vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/16/_index.md

-the prior, the prājāpatyan' \[*anuvāka*\]: see the preceding paragraph).—At the end of the first *anuvāka*, 8 of W's mss. say *prājāpatyo ha catuṣkaḥ;* and at the end of the second is read *pañcaparyāya uttaraḥ:* the two quotations make a half-çloka which we may expect to find in the text of the Old Anukr., standing between lines 1 and 2 of our extract.—Line 2 refers to the *paryāyas* of the first *anuvāka;* and lines 3-6 refer to those of the second.—The numbers in
+the prior, the prājāpatyan' \[*anuvāka*\]: see the preceding paragraph).—At the end of the first *anuvāka*, 8 of W's mss. say *prājāpatyo ha catuṣkaḥ;* and at the end of the second is read *pañcaparyāya uttaraḥ:* the two quotations make a half-śloka which we may expect to find in the text of the Old Anukr., standing between lines 1 and 2 of our extract.—Line 2 refers to the *paryāyas* of the first *anuvāka;* and lines 3-6 refer to those of the second.—The numbers in